 These are the 13 best leg exercises for leg hypertrophy (muscle growth).

-You’ll never skip leg day again after incorporating these exercises into your routine.
-Building strong legs will do more than make your legs strong, but powerful legs will significantly improve your overall strength.
-That’s because your legs play a crucial role in the “big three” movements, deadlifts, and squats, two exercises that are a great indicator of your overall strength.
+You’ll never skip leg day again after incorporating these exercises into your training routine.
+Building up your legs will do more than make your legs strong, but powerful legs will significantly improve your overall strength, believe it or not.
+If you did not know, your legs play a crucial role in the “big three” compound movements, deadlifts and squats certainly, but also the bench press requires leg drive.
+Three exercises that are a great indicator of your overall strength.
 Keep reading to learn what the 13 best leg exercises are.

 Best Leg Exercises